sking-dev/terraform-certification/7-terraform-state/README.md

 ----

-## Default Local Backend
+## 7A: Describe Default Local Backend

-If no explicit backend configuration is provided, Terraform defaults to using the **local file system** to store state.
+IF no explicit backend configuration is provided, Terraform defaults to using the **local file system** to store state.

 A file called `terraform.tfstate` will be created in the root module (working directory)

-You can alter the location for this file by using the `-state=statefile` flag when running `terraform plan` or `terraform apply`.
+You can change the location for this file by using the `-state=statefile` argument when running `terraform plan` or `terraform apply`.

 ```plaintext
 NOTE: